xiangzhou/xiangzhou.github.io/_pages/software.md

 * Contact <a href="mailto:ying_ma@brown.edu">Ying Ma</a> with any questions, comments, or bugs reports.

+## CELl type-specific spatially variable gene IdentificatioN Analysis (CELINA)

+CELINA is the software that can be used to systematically identify cell type specific spatially variable genes (ct-SVGs) across a variety of spatial transcriptomics platforms.
+Celina examines one gene at a time and uses a spatially varying coefficient model to explicitly and accurately model gene’s spatial expression pattern in relation to the cell type distribution across tissue locations.
+As a result, Celina provides effective type I error control and high statistical power in both single cell and spot resolution spatial transcriptomics.

+* The software is currently available on <a href="https://github.com/pekjoonwu/CELINA">github</a>.
+* Citation: Lulu Shang, Peijun Wu, and Xiang Zhou (2024).
+Statistical identification of cell type-specific spatially variable genes in spatial transcriptomics.
+* Contact <a href="mailto:lshang@mdanderson.org">Lulu Shang</a> or <a href="mailto:pekjoonw@umich.edu">Peijun Wu</a> with any questions, comments, or bugs reports.

 ## COmposite likelihood-based COvariance regression NETwork model (CoCoNet)

 CoCoNet is a composite likelihood-based covariance regression network model for identifying trait-relevant tissues or cell types.
 CoCoNet integrates tissue-specific gene co-expression networks constructed from either bulk or single cell RNA sequencing studies with association summary statistics from genome-wide association studies.
 CoCoNet relies on a covariance regression network model to express gene-level effect sizes for the given GWAS trait as a function of the tissue-specific co-expression adjacency matrix.
 With a composite likelihood-based inference algorithm, CoCoNet is scalable to tens of thousands of genes.